postphotos/lbwp-poetry/Poem1.md

 to the other side of Long Beach?

-Let's go eat some Tacos and talk about how to change the world.
+Let's go eat some pizza, ice cream and whatnot, all while we talk about how to change the world.